David Harnish, PhD

-As a scholar, he has researched music in Asia, Africa, and the United States, and is particularly interested in religion, festival, hybridity, pedagogy, composition, popular culture, and politics in music.
+As a scholar, he has researched music in Asia, Africa, and the United States, and is particularly interested in religion, festival, hybridity, pedagogy, composition, popular culture, sustainability and politics in music.
 In support of research, he has received grants from Fulbright-Hayes, National Foundation, Freeman Foundation, National Endowment for the Humanities, Ohio Arts Council, United States-Indonesia Society, MidAmerican Center for Contemporary Music, and Partnerships for Community Action.
-As a musician, he has extensively performed Indonesian gamelan, Indian music, Japanese music, Tejano conjunto music, and jass, rock, blues, bluegrass, and country musics.
+As a musician, he has extensively performed Indonesian gamelan, North Indian music, Japanese music, Tejano conjunto music, Latin rock, and jazz, rock, blues, bluegrass, and country musics.

 Scholarly and Creative Work

-His research draws upon religion, politics, popular culture, and composition and performance.
-Harnish is author of Bridges to the Ancestors: Music, Myth and Cultural Politics at an Indonesian Festival (University of Hawai‘i Press, 2006), co-writer/editor of Divine Inspirations: Music and Islam in Indonesia (Oxford University Press, 2011), and has published monographs, book chapters, encyclopedia entries, and 30 scholarly articles in major music journals.
-He is a former consultant for the BBC, National Geographic, Mtv-Fulbright Awards, Mid-Atlantic Arts Awards, and the Smithsonian Institute, and has recorded and/or performed Indonesian, jazz, Indian and Tejano musics with five different labels.
+His research draws upon religion, politics, popular culture, music sustainability, and composition and performance.
+Harnish is author of Bridges to the Ancestors: Music, Myth and Cultural Politics at an Indonesian Festival (University of Hawai‘i Press, 2006), co-writer/editor of Divine Inspirations: Music and Islam in Indonesia (Oxford University Press, 2011) and Between Harmony and Discrimination: Negotiating Interrelationships in Bali and Lombok (Brill Press 2014), and has published monographs, book chapters, encyclopedia entries, and 30 scholarly articles in major journals.
+He is a former consultant for the BBC, National Geographic, MTV-Fulbright Awards, Mid-Atlantic Arts Awards, and the Smithsonian Institute, and has recorded and/or performed Indonesian, jazz, Indian and Tejano musics with five different labels.